Random Movement

 Random Movement is the stage name of DJ and drum and bass musician Michael Richards.
 As a recording artist, he has many releases on Innerground Records, Fokuz Recordings, V Recordings, and his own label, Flight Pattern.

 Biography

 In 2003, Richards and Jack Sheets (aka "Mister Shifter") founded Random Movement.
 Jack Sheets later left in 2006.

+In 2009, he started regularly releasing DJ mixes through his own podcast.